 If you want to sit amongst the tallest peaks in Peru and admire the beauty of the Andes Mountains, Huaraz is the place for you.
 There is no shortage of outdoor activities in the area, and each hike, ski or climbing trip, and drive through the mountains will take your breath away.
 Pastoruri Glacier was one of the few beautiful sights we set out to see, and every second was worth it.

 Pastoruri Glacier sits at 5,250 meters (17,225 feet) above sea level in Huascarán National Park.
 Despite the chilly weather and remote location, global warming and tourism have taken their toll on the glacier.
 It used to be the case that tourists could walk on the glacier, but it is now prohibited due to its deterioration.
-This large chunk of ice is melting rapidly, and it is estimated that the glacier will be essentially gone in 2043.
-Tours to the glacier will most likely end in 2025.
+This large chunk of ice is melting rapidly, and it is estimated that the glacier will be essentially gone by 2043.
+Locals told us that tours to the glacier will most likely end in 2025.
 So, go see this beauty while you still can!

 Getting To and From Pastoruri Glacier